 It’s also worth checking how narrow the parking garage (and surrounding streets) are.
 When we were in the old towns in Spain, the streets were incredibly narrow and the car rental company had given us a HUGE car (despite ordering an economy vehicle).
 We had to make a 30-point turn just to get in the tiny parking garage!

-If WiFi is included, is it free.
+If WiFi is included, is it free?
 Most places do provide free WiFi these days, but some more expensive hotels make you pay for it (which seems somewhat counter-intuitive, I know).
 Check if it is unlimited.

-Check also where in the hotel it is available.
+Check also where in the hotel the WiFi is available.
 It is not uncommon for WiFi to be available in the lobby only, and not in the rooms.
 This actually doesn’t bother me, as I am happy hang out in the lobby/ lounge, but I have read many reviews from people complaining about this.

 Check if breakfast is included.
 It is not uncommon for hotels to have a ‘breakfast included’ rate and a ‘room only’ rate without breakfast.
 If you notice this, it is worth checking how much breakfast would be if you paid for it separately.
 Usually (but not always) getting the ‘breakfast included’ rate is cheaper than if you pay for breakfast separately.